AdaCore/spark2014/docs/lrm/source/subprograms.rst

 a subprogram.
 In particular, a component of a protected unit is not an *entire object*.

-One object is *reachable* from a second object if the two are the same object or if the first is designated by an access-valued part of an object that is reachable from the second object.

 .. centered:: **Static Semantics**

 1. The *exit* value of a global item or parameter of a subprogram is its